thenumbernine/Tensor/README.md

 - move secondderivative from Relativity to Tensor
 - move covariantderivative from Relativity to Tensor
 - move Hydro/Inverse.h's GaussJordan solver into Tensor/Inverse

-- change sym and asym to access upper-triangular instead of lower-triangular